iamRabia-N/EarthMark/README.md

 #### Step 4: Install Flask

-With the virtual environment activated, you can now install Flask and its dependencie using pip:
+With the virtual environment activated, you can now install flask and its dependencies using pip:

 ```bash
 pip install flask